shafferz/personal-website-v2/content/post/blackfaculty.md

 <p><iframe width="100%" height="355" src="https://www.thinglink.com/card/1181889690832207874" frameborder="0" allowfullscreen></iframe><script async src="//cdn.thinglink.me/jse/responsive.js"></script></p>

+## Part 4 - The Challenge of Hiring Black Faculty

 Not only is the lack of a black faculty presence apparent, but there is a particularly unique challenge when it comes to finding black faculty.
 While the college is actively seeking more faculty of color (and specifically black